maryvilledev/uCA/README.md

 # uCA
 uCA is a micro-CA that uses OpenSSL to allow you to easily create signed certificates with multiple SubjectAltNames

+## tl;dr

+Teeny tiny CA that lets you do algorithmically-determined SubjectAltNames, and which runs just fine on CoreOS, in case, I dunno, you need some way for a bunch of Docker containers to talk securely to each other.

 ## Why

 Have you ever tried to sign certificates with SubjectAltNames using OpenSSL's CA?
 It's a gigantic pain.